Agentic AI, RAG, MCP and Compiled Knowledge: The Case for a Knowledge Layer

 If the 2017 revolution was "models can learn language," the 2025 revolution is "models can operate systems."
 A modern AI deployment is no longer a single weight checkpoint serving completions.
 It is a composite of retrievers, vector stores, tool routers, agent loops, memory subsystems, evaluators, and governance layers.
 Each of these components emerged from a specific paper that solved a specific bottleneck — and each, in solving its problem, exposed the next.

 The arc is cumulative.
 Attention removed sequential bottlenecks.
 Pre-training removed task-specific bottlenecks.
 Scale removed capability bottlenecks.
 RAG removed the freshness bottleneck.
 ReAct removed the action bottleneck.
 MCP removed the integration bottleneck.
-What remains, in 2025, is the knowledge bottleneck: agents are forced to reason over text fragments that were never designed for them.
-We will revisit each milestone in turn, then make the case for CKF as the missing layer.
+What remains is the knowledge bottleneck: agents are forced to reason over text fragments that were never designed for them.
+We will revisit each milestone in turn, then make the case for CKF as a proposed response to this gap.

 2. Foundations